U.S. et al. v. Anthem Inc. et al.

 In her opinion, Judge Jackson concluded that the merger would substantially lessen competition in the national accounts market, as well as in at least one local market (Richmond, VA).
 As the DOJ's primary expert witness, Dr. Dranove testified on market definition, the impact on market concentration, competitive effects including the loss of innovation, the impact on medical costs, and entry.
 Judge Jackson concluded that the DOJ had met its burden in the case, in the market for national accounts and in at least one local market.

-Supporting Dr. Dranove in this case was a team of Analysis Group consultants in Boston and Chicago, including, among others, CEO and Chairman Martha Samuelson; Managing Principals Jeff Cohen, Noam Kirson, and Dov Rothman; Principal Samuel Weglein; and Vice Presidents Maria Garibotti and Brad Rice.
+Supporting Dr. Dranove in this case was a team of Analysis Group consultants in Boston and Chicago, including, among others, CEO and Chairman Martha Samuelson; Managing Principals Jeff Cohen, Noam Kirson, Dov Rothman and Samuel Weglein; and Vice Presidents Maria Garibotti and Brad Rice.